 Highlight the details

 Needless to say, keep the flat clean and neat when you take photos.
 But also remember to highlight the unique and interesting details of your home.
 Combine wide-angle shots we mentioned above with detail shots for a bit of storytelling.
-If your phone camera app happens to have a portrait function, this where it comes in handy.
+If your phone camera app happens to have a portrait function, this is where it comes in handy.
 Taking a close-up shot with the portrait function on will give you that soft, creamy background and make your subject truly pop out.

 Avoid filters and special effects